maikelpenz/dataflow-automation-infra/README.md

 - If you don't have a user created please click on `Add User`
 - On the _Security credentials_ tab click on `Create access key`
 - Copy both the _Access Key_ and the _Secret Access Key_ somewhere safe

+b) create S3 buckets for terraform state and terraform artifacts.
+On AWS, go to S3 and create 2 buckets.
+Names must be globally unique.
+E.g:

+`<account-number>-dataflow-automation-infra-artifacts`
+`<account-number>-dataflow-automation-infra-tf-state`

 #### 2 - Prefect Cloud: create _Agent_ and _Workflow Register_ API tokens
 Both the Github CI/CD pipeline and AWS must be able to connect to Prefect Cloud to spin up the agent and also to register workflows.